liaoyanqing666/siamese_neural_network_OfHSV/README.md

 This project provides a simple code of VGG16+Siamese neural network, implemented using PyTorch.

 Additionally, a web page has been created in this project.
 After running app.py, users can directly upload two signature photos on the webpage to determine whether they belong to the same person.

+** Attention: Because the difference in the signature images is small, it may take a long time to train to see the effect **

 ### How to use it